 Bishop’s Annual Appeal: Diocesan Ministries are here for YOU!
 Visit our webpage for updates about how the Appeal supports ministries at the very core of our Church’s mission.
 Go to www.stcdio.org and click on Bishop’s Annual Appeal.

-Bishop’s Annual Appeal: The Bishop’s Annual Appeal proudly supports youth religious education in the diocese.
-Your generosity helps make this possible.
+Bishop’s Annual Appeal: All donations received go directly to ministries that support our Catholic faith and are not used for any other purpose.
 To donate, visit www.stcdio.org/annualappeal or mail a gift to: Bishop’s Annual Appeal, PO Box 1538, St. Cloud, MN 56302.